plone/documentation/docs/classic-ui/images.md

 ### By cacheable scale {term}`UID` name

-When an image scale is created, it will be cached under the name `UID.EXT` (i.e. `f4c34254b44ba351af7393bfe0296664.jpeg`) in the object annotations.
+When an image scale is created, it will be cached under the name `UID.EXT` (such as `f4c34254b44ba351af7393bfe0296664.jpeg`) in the object annotations.
 Scaling keeps the uploaded formats, except for TIFF which ends up as JPEG.
 It can be resolved as follows: